 Advance Fee Loan Schemes & Other Financial Scams

-Consumers who find themselves in a financial pinch sometimes can fall victim to advance fee loan schemes, work-at-home schemes, fake cashier’s check scams, and the like.
-For consumers who fall victim to these scams, a bad situation is made worse.
+Many people are financially squeezed and looking for help.
+Some may look for loans or additional income from sources where they have not looked before.
+In these difficult economic times, there are scam artists waiting to take advantage of those whose budgets are tight.
+People who find themselves in a financial pinch can sometimes fall victim to these scam artists through advance fee loan schemes, work-at-home schemes, fake cashier’s check scams, and the like.
+For people who fall victim to these scams, a bad situation is made worse.
 Don’t let this happen to you!

-With a shortage of credit, many people are experiencing difficulty obtaining loans from conventional sources.
-Fraudulent operators target would-be borrowers with promises of being able to find them loans during this “credit crunch,” only to collect up-front fees from them and then disappear.
-Attorney General Lori Swanson warns Minnesotans to be on guard against such “advance fee loan” scams.
-Federal regulators, such as the Federal Bureau of Investigation (“FBI”) and the Federal Deposit Insurance Corporation (“FDIC”) report increases in this scam nationwide.
-Here’s how it works: You receive a phone call, e-mail, or go to a website.
-The supposed lender offers to make you a loan to help you with your cash flow needs, but requires that you first send the lender (usually via a wire transfer) a loan processing fee of hundreds or even thousands of dollars.
-The hitch is this: Once you wire the money, you will never see the loan proceeds.
+When credit is scarce, fraudulent operators will often target would-be borrowers with promises of being able to find them loans during the “credit crunch,” only to collect up-front fees from them and then disappear.
+Attorney General Keith Ellison warns Minnesotans to be on guard against such “advance fee loan” scams.
+Here’s how it works: You receive a phone call, email, or go to a website.
+The supposed lender offers to make you a loan to help you with your cash flow needs, but requires that you first send the lender (via a wire transfer, gift card, or cash in the mail) a loan processing fee of hundreds or even thousands of dollars.
+The hitch is this: once you wire the money, you will never see the loan proceeds.

 Tips to Avoid Advance Fee Loan Scams

 - Don’t wire money in connection with obtaining a loan.
-Many scams, including advance fee loan schemes ask consumers to wire money to Canada or another location.
+Many scams, including advance fee loan schemes, ask people to wire money to Canada or another location.
 Remember, once your money is wired, it is very difficult for law enforcement officials to help you recover the funds.

 - Research the company.
 Contact the Better Business Bureau, Minnesota Department of Commerce, Office of the Comptroller of Currency, FBI, and FDIC for lender information.